FUTURE PHARMACIST OF THE YEAR

-This award recognises a fourth year B Pharm student who shows passion for the pharmacy profession and insightful ideas in completing an essay on a predetermined professional topic.
+This award recognizes a fourth year B Pharm student who shows passion for the pharmacy profession and insightful ideas in completing an essay on a predetermined professional topic.

 2015In his essay, Auckland University pharmacy student Robert Haua says collaboration with doctors is key to pharmacists moving into more clinical roles.
 Pharmacists need to gain the trust of doctors through building relationships with them, if they are going to be sought out as medicines experts in the future.
 They also need to offer advanced services, such as warfarin monitoring and medicines therapy assessments, in order to build the trust of the general public in pharmacists’ skills and training.